 Instructions

-• Add in tomato paste and stir to coat ingredients.
+- Add in tomato paste and stir to coat ingredients.
 Cook for another 1-2 minutes, stirring often, until the tomato paste darkens from a vibrant red color to a deep rust color.
-Remove from heat.
+Remove from heat and allow to cool for a few minutes.

-• To a food processor, add cooked lentils, mushroom mixture, sunflower seeds, soy sauce, and smoked paprika.
+- To a food processor, add your cooked and thoroughly drained lentils, along with the sautéed mushroom mixture.
+Add in the remaining ingredients: sunflower seeds, soy sauce, paprika, and black pepper to preference.
 Process until mixture is well-combined but still has a little bit of texture.
 Scrape down the bowl of the food processor as needed to ensure the texture is consistent.

-• Divide mixture and shape into patties.
-Typically I shape mine into 4 or 5 medium-sized burgers, but you can make them larger or smaller as you prefer.
+- Divide mixture and shape into patties.
+Typically I shape mine into 4-6 medium-sized burgers, but you can make them larger or smaller as you prefer.
 You can even shape them into meatballs.

 Made these tonight for dinner and they were delicious!
 Super easy and quick to make!
 Will definitely be making again!
 Thanks ! 🙂